mrmilu/front_web_mrmilu/README.md

 yalc publish
 ```

-Now you can develop yor package exporting the desired methods, classes, etc. in the `index.ts` file.
+Now you can develop your package by exporting the desired methods, classes, etc. in the `index.ts` file.

 ### Committing changes

-This project uses **conventional commits** and extends its usage.
-Each time you make a commit
+This project uses **[conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary)** with the package [commitlint](https://github.com/conventional-changelog/commitlint)
+and extends its usage.
+Each time you make a commit it's obligatory to add a **scope** to your commit.
-it's obligatory to add a scope to your commit.
-This way when we make a release the automatically
-generated changelog will show the scope of the commit.
+This way when we make a release the automatically generated changelog will show in which package changes have been made.
 The accepted scopes
-are: **root** and any package name **without** the prefix **@front_web_mrmilu**.
+are: **root** (when changes at root level are made) and any package name (dir name) **without** the prefix **@front_web_mrmilu**.

 ### Publishing release

+> This process **should not be executed locally** because it's done
+> automatically through a GitHub action when merging to master branch or pushing to it.
+It is in
+> the README just for documentary purpose.
+> If you want to push to **master** (_which you shouldn't_) without triggering GitHub actions
+> run the command `yarn skip-ci` and then push.
+This will create an empty commit with the corresponding
+> message telling GitHub to skip action workflows in that commit push.

 Once you have finished your changes and done the commits correctly you
 have to bump package versions and update changelog.
 This is done automatically